sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/mental-health/modern-health.md

 A: There is not a one-size fits all solution to mental health resources.
 We recommend reviewing the recommended apps and find one that’s overview resonates with you.
 For US-based teammates: You can also reach out to our [benefits advocate team](../benefits.md#q-what-is-sequoia-consulting-group) to learn what therapy resources are available through your insurance plans.

+**Q: How do I know what mental health resouces my health insurance covers?**

+A: Please reach out to our [benefits advocate team](../benefits.md#q-what-is-sequoia-consulting-group) who can outline exactly what your insurance plan offers, and how to find a provider.

 If you have questions not answered here, please reach out to the People Team through #ask-people-team or people-ops@sourcegraph.com.

 ### People team resources: